tunnelvisionlabs/nasmjit/AsmJit/README.txt

 AsmJit is complete JIT assembler for X86/X64 platform.
 It contains complete x86/x64 intrinsics (included is FPU, MMX, 3dNow, SSE, SSE2, SSE3, SSE4) and powerful compiler that helps to write portable functions for 32 bit (x86) and 64 bit (x64) architectures.
-AsmJit can be used to compile functions in dynamic way that can be called from C/C++ code.
+AsmJit can be used to compile functions at runtime that can be called from C/C++ code.

 AsmJit can be compiled as a static or dynamically linked library.
-If you are building dynamically linked library, go to AsmJitConfig.h file and setup exporting stuff (see wiki in AsmJit homepage).
+If you are building dynamically linked library, go to AsmJitConfig.h file and setup exporting macros (see wiki in AsmJit homepage).

 Assembler / Compiler
 ====================